anaavila/survey-to-interview-transcripts/README.md

 # survey-to-interview-transcripts

-Reads a SCV file of a survey and writes a file per entry in a format of an interview transcript.
+Reads a CSV file of a survey and writes a file per entry in a format of an interview transcript.
 On this example ‘survey.csv’ is the file with 5 entry forms of a survey, and in the folder ‘transcripts’ the 5 files are written in an interview transcript format.